 These are tried and true Austin staples.
 They’ve been around for years and the people keep wanting more and more!
 If you’re visiting Austin for the first time, this is definitely the section for you.

 Several Austin Locations!

-Maybe eating pounds of ice cream isn’t your thing.
-Maybe you just want a scoop or two of some REALLY good, high-quality ice cream.
-Lick is where you will find that.
-They never use artificial colors or flavors, high fructose corn syrup or preservatives.
+When you want a scoop or two of some REALLY good, high-quality ice cream, Lick is where you go.
+They never use artificial colors or flavors, high fructose corn syrup, or preservatives.
 Everything, from the sauces, syrups, cakes, and marshmallows, is made by hand in their kitchen.
 They also know exactly which dairy farms their milk comes from and on which farms their produce is grown.
 With unique, rich flavors like “Dark Chocolate, Olive Oil, and Sea Salt,” “Goat Cheese, Thyme & Honey,” and “Caramel Salt Lick” you’ll be totally satisfied with just one scoop.
-They’ve also started making a “frosty hot cocoa”!
-Their cocoa recipe is made with local SRSLY Chocolate and is topped with two ice cream scoops of your choice.
+Don’t forget to check out their rotating seasonal flavors as well!

 603 Barton Springs Rd Austin, TX 78704